billfoxco/seeing-md/SEEING.md

 - What story about the people is being treated as fact?
 - What has resistance already been made to mean?
+- What strengths have been assumed rather than shown?
 - What does the proposed solution preserve?
 - Which inherited assumptions will the new system scale?